chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

     console.log(baz); // ReferenceError: baz is not defined
     ```

+- Code example with no hoisting.

+  - When you <u>execute</u> a variable declared with `let`, JS initializes the variable to a value of  `undefined`.

+    ```js
+    let a;
+    console.log(a); // logs undefined, line 2 is execution statement
+    ```

+  - But if the variable is hoisted, the variable is still in the TDZ and is not defined yet.

+    ```js
+    console.log(a);
+    let a;
+    ```

 ## Hoisting for Function Declarations

 ##### Entire function body is hoisted

+- If we want to call a function before its body is defined, we need to use a function declaration.

-JavaScript also hoists function declarations to the top of the scope.
+- JavaScript hoists function declarations to the top of the scope.
 In fact, it hoists the entire function declaration, including the function body:

 ```javascript
 console.log(hello());